 - (a) The Board has established a Disclosure Committee which considers disclosures of potentially market sensitive information to be made by Medibank, and provides assurance to the Board that all potentially market sensitive information has been assessed for compliance with Medibank's continuous disclosure obligations.
-The Disclosure Committee is governed by the Disclosure Committee Charter (set out in Annexure 1) which sets out the roles, responsibilities and membership of the Committee. - (b) A decision of the Disclosure Committee requires the approval of at least three Disclosure Officers, including at least one of the CEO or the CFO (or their delegate). - (c) Except as otherwise provided in this policy: - disclosures to the ASX of potentially market sensitive information must be approved by the Board or the Disclosure Committee; - disclosures to the ASX of information that is not potentially market sensitive may be approved by the CEO; and

-- routine administrative announcements may be approved by the Company Secretary (or their delegate). - (d) In addition to the approvals in paragraphs (b) and (c), under ASX Listing Rule 15.5 an ASX announcement must state: - who within Medibank has authorised its release where such a statement is required by the ASX Listing Rules; and - in the case of an ASX announcement under ASX Listing Rule 3.1, the name, title and contact details of a person who shareholders or other interested parties can contact if they have any queries).
+The Disclosure Committee is governed by the Disclosure Committee Charter (set out in Annexure 1) which sets out the roles, responsibilities and membership of the Committee. - (b) A decision of the Disclosure Committee requires the approval of at least three Disclosure Officers, including at least one of the CEO or the Chief Financial Officer (or their delegate). - (c) Except as otherwise provided in this policy: - (i) disclosures to the ASX of potentially market sensitive information are approved by the Board or the Disclosure Committee; - (ii) disclosures to the ASX of information that is not potentially market sensitive may be approved by the CEO; and - (iii) routine administrative announcements may be approved by the Company Secretary (or their delegate). - (d) In addition to the approvals in paragraphs (b) and (c), an ASX announcement must state who within Medibank has authorised its release where such a statement is required by the ASX Listing Rules.